benc-uk/kubeview2/readme.md

 - `PORT`: The port on which the KubeView server will listen.
 Default is `8000`.
 - `SINGLE_NAMESPACE`: If set, KubeView will only show resources in the specified namespace
 - `NAMESPACE_FILTER`: A regex pattern to filter namespaces.
-If set, namespaces that match the pattern will be _excluded_. e.g. `NAMESPACE_FILTER=^kube-` will exclude system namespaces starting with `kube-`.
+If set, namespaces that match the pattern will be _excluded_ e.g. `NAMESPACE_FILTER=^kube-` will not show system namespaces starting with `kube-`.

 In addition the standard `KUBE_CONFIG` environment variable can be used to specify a custom path to the Kubernetes configuration file.
 If not set, it defaults to `$HOME/.kube/config`.

-## 🚢 Deploying to Kubernetes
+## ❇️ Deploying to Kubernetes

 Use the [provided Helm chart](deploy/helm) and [GitHub published images](https://github.com/benc-uk?tab=packages&repo_name=kubeview2) to deploy KubeView to your Kubernetes cluster.
 The chart is designed to be simple and easy to use, with a range of configuration options.